aisiklar/aisiklar/README.md

 I am ambitious about developing software, especially web applications.

 Additionally I am interested in open source projects, AI within Web Apps, web performance and productivity.

-Please check my website, https://www.linkedin.com/in/alptekinisiklar.

-Unfortunately, it is still being updated, hope to publish the new version soon, if i can find some time to work on it :)

 Other than software development, I love music and I am learning to play flute.